lumagateinc/Resource-Scheduler/docs/Partners.md

 If you are a systems integrator focused on Azure, the Resource Scheduler partner program is intended to help you round out your professional services with complementary software every Azure customer can use.

+> **NOTE**: Referral partners are eligible for a free subscription of the Resource Schedule for a single tenant, up to 25 VMs.

 [back to ToC](#table-of-contents)

 ## Program Conditions<!-- omit in toc -->

+The program is open to all Microsoft Silver and Gold partners.
 Partners agree to abide by the conditions outlined in the referral partner agreement, which you will receive via email. **Complete the registration as described below to receive a copy of the partner agreement.**

 [back to ToC](#table-of-contents)